What are employment records?

 General records

-General employee records should include the staff member’s personal details such as name and address, their starting date and whether they are employed full-time, part-time or as a contractor or casual staff member.
+General employee records include the staff member’s personal details such as name and address, their starting date and whether they are employed full-time, part-time or as a contractor or casual staff member.

 Payroll records